develephant/corona-html5-modal-plugin/docs/index.md

 ## Events

-You can set up an event listner to listen for modal events.
+You can set up an event listener to listen for modal events.
 The following event types are supported:

  - `hide`
  - `show`